 WHAT TIME WILL GATES OPEN?

-Friday - gate opening time for all ticket holders is 8am.
+Friday - gate opening time for all ticket holders is expected to be 8am.

-these are also the times when the box office will be open for anyone wishing to purchase tickets on the day.
+these are also the times when the box offices will be open for anyone wishing to purchase tickets on the day.

 WHEN DOES THE COMPETITION START?